-Hybrid solar systems generate power in the same way as a common grid-tie solar system but use batteries to store energy for later use.
-This ability to store energy enables most hybrid systems to also operate as a backup power supply during a blackout.
-For those new to solar read our how solar works article.
+Hybrid solar systems generate power in the same way as a common grid-tie solar system but use special hybrid inverters and batteries to store energy for later use.
+This ability to store energy enables most hybrid systems to also operate as a backup power supply during a blackout, similar to a UPS system.

 Hybrid solar systems enable you to store solar energy and use it when you're home during the evening when the cost of electricity is typically at the peak rate.

 The ability to store and use your solar energy when desired is referred to as self-use or self-consumption.
 It works in the same way as an off-grid power system but the battery capacity required is far less, usually just enough to cover peak consumption (8 hours or less) as opposed to 3-5 days with a typical off-grid system.

 Allows you to store excess solar or low cost (off-peak) electricity.

 Allows use of stored solar energy during peak evening times (known as self-use or load-shifting)

 Most hybrid inverters have backup power capability.